frontenddogma/web-development-glossary/manuscript/s.md

 : The act of designing and implementing a design for a website or app, or the code for the design of a website or app.

 Subject-Matter Expert
 : A person who is an authority in a particular area or topic.
-The term domain expert is frequently used in expert systems software development, and there the term always refers to the domain other than the software domain.
+The term “domain expert” is frequently used in expert systems software development, and there the term always refers to the domain other than the software domain.
 A domain expert is a person with special knowledge or skills in a particular area of endeavour (e.g. an accountant is an expert in the domain of accountancy).&nbsp;[†](#w-sme)

 Subnav
 : → Subnavigation